A History of Female Nude Paintings

 In Half-Naked, Otto Dix is captivated by the body of this woman, who tries to modestly conceal her nudity.
 A feeling of unease and embarrassment emanates from this painting.
 Through this woman trying to hide her body, her heavy breasts, her overly made-up face and miserable expression, Otto Dix tries to give us a representation of his world which is, according to him, purely ugly and atrocious.

-VII.
-Contemporary Art: the Nude in all its Forms
+7. Contemporary Art: The Nude in all its forms

 After the Second World War, artists reappropriated the nude in a very individualized way.
 Tom Wesselmann, an American artist and major figure of the Pop Art movement, created female nudes using images cut out from magazines and found objects.
 Provocative and depersonalized, his works have become true erotic icons, emblematic of the 1960s.
 Wesselmann wanted his nudes to provoke strong reactions.
 He once said “the nude, I think, is a good way to be aggressive, figuratively speaking.
 I want to elicit intense and explosive reactions from viewers. “